 You might even get asked to order a meal at a restaurant or make another type of purchase to gauge both product quality and customer service.

-The best mystery shopping companies give you a stipend to cover your expenses or pay you enough to cover your expenses while netting a profit.
+Mystery shopping companies typically give you a stipend to cover your expenses or pay you enough to cover your expenses while netting a profit.

 3. Be a Seasonal Customer Service Representative